Growth-Kinetics/diffmem_sample_memory/memories/contexts/murder_of_sir_danvers_carew.md

     ↳ **2:00 AM:** The maid recovers and calls the police.
 The murderer is gone, but the victim's body and part of the weapon remain.
     ↳ **Next Morning:** Mr. Utterson is summoned by police, identifies the victim, and recognizes the murder weapon as a cane he once gave to Dr. Jekyll.
     ↳ **~9:00 AM:** Utterson leads Inspector Newcomen to Hyde's residence in Soho.

+    ↳ **Late Afternoon:** Utterson visits Dr. Jekyll, who looks "deathly sick."
+Jekyll swears he is done with Hyde and gives Utterson a letter, supposedly from Hyde, claiming a safe escape.
+    ↳ **Following the visit:** Utterson questions Poole, who denies any messenger delivered a letter, renewing Utterson's fears that the letter originated from within the laboratory.
+    ↳ **That Evening:** Utterson consults his head clerk, Mr. Guest, a handwriting expert.
+Guest compares Hyde's letter with an invitation from Jekyll and finds the handwriting to be identical, just differently sloped.
+Utterson concludes Jekyll forged the letter for Hyde.
 /END 📜 **Event Summary & Chronology**

 /START